cometkim/unicode-segmenter/README.md

 #### Runtime Performance

+Here is a brief explanation, and you can see [archived benchmark results](benchmark/grapheme/_records).

 **Performance in Node.js**: `unicode-segmenter/grapheme` is significantly faster than alternatives.
 - 7\~18x faster than other JavaScript libraries
 - 1.5\~3x faster than WASM binding of the Rust's [unicode-segmentation]